 These competing pressures add complexity to monitoring requirements on tissue paper machines, making it even more difficult to identify and make the many adjustments needed at critical points along the production line.
 These issues are constant in a manufacturing process that involves the inherent inconsistencies of organic raw materials.

-While initiatives like the World Economic Forum’s Reskilling Revolution seek to boost education and job skills for a billion workers over the coming decade, it is clear that manufacturers must also look to technology to help close the skills gap and support productivity.2 The limited availability of skilled workers, alongside rising demand to achieve greater overall equipment efficiency (OEE), highlights a need for tissue converters to be able to rely on technology innovations to achieve operational goals, including:
+While initiatives like the World Economic Forum’s Reskilling Revolution seek to boost education and job skills for a billion workers over the coming decade, it is clear that manufacturers must also look to technology to help close the skills gap and support productivity.2

 - Improving product quality